Juan-Jones/earnonlinemoney/content/blog/creative-side-hustles.md

 ### 1. Network Marketing
 Most people are skeptical when they hear the term network marketing or multi-level marketing (MLM).
 And, by all means, people have valid reasons to be doubtful about the past.
 Back in the day, people were getting scammed by get-rich-quick schemes left and right.
 People became fearful of pursuing internet side hustles.
 But there are currently several legitimate network marketing opportunities.
 People can find opportunities in industries, including health, food, telecommunications, and many others.
 However, every opportunity is not for every person.
 Hence, if you're not a fan of attending conferences, or meeting and greeting, don't pursue MLM.
 On the flip side, if you enjoy marketing and networking, you can earn generously from networking marketing.
 ### 2. Place Advertisements on Your Car
 If you drive, why not place advertisements in your car to make money?
 You can rake in thousands of dollars by placing ads on your vehicle.
-Placing advertisements on your can enable you to earn $200 - $2000 per campaign.
-Through this opportunity, you have nothing to lose and everything to gain.
+Placingjobsothing to lose and everything to gain.
 As an owner, you don't have to worry about your car being damaged.
 When it's all said and done, your car will look professional.
 And if any damages occur, these companies will take care of the problem.
 ### 3. Accept Donations
 Accepting donations can generate huge earnings.
 It's one of the most profitable side hustle ideas.
 Some publishers receive several thousands of dollars accepting donations.
 You may not want to use this as your dominant strategy to generate cash.
 However, if you're looking for another way to earn extra income, accepting donations can be of use.
 The revenue gained from donations may actually surprise you.
 ### 4. House Cleaning